Penile frenulum: Clinical significance

 Frenulum breve is a condition in which the frenulum is short and restricts the movement of the foreskin, which may or may not interfere with normal sexual activity.
+Frenulum breve may also contribute to frenular chordee, where the glans is pulled toward the ventral body of the penis.
 The condition can be treated with surgical and non surgical treatment.
-Non surgical treatment includes strecthing exercises and steroid creams.
-Surgical treatment includes frenuloplasty; frenulum lengthening or reconstruction, frenectomy and circumcision.
-Frenulum breve may contribute to frenular chordee, where the glans is pulled toward the vernal body of the penis.
-Frenulum breve may also be treated by manually expanding the shaft skin by stretching in castration.
+Non surgical treatment includes stretching exercises and steroid creams.
+Surgical treatment includes frenuloplasty (frenulum lengthening or reconstruction), frenectomy, or circumcision.
+There are a variety of different circumcision techniques in which the frenulum can be spared and left completely intact.

+It is possible for the frenulum to tear during sexual activities.
+This type of injury usually heals by itself.
+In more severe cases, the frenular artery may be injured causing bleeding.

 The frenulum may be entirely missing in cases of first degree hypospadias.

-It is possible for the frenulum to tear during sexual activities.
-The frenular artery, a branch of the dorsal artery, may be severed, causing significant bleeding.

 Frenectomy and frenuloplasty

-As a treatment for frenulum breve or frenular chordee a frenectomy can be performed to excise the frenulum from the penis.
+As a treatment for frenulum breve or frenular chordee, a frenectomy or frenulectomy can be performed to excise the frenulum from the penis.
 This is a form of genital frenectomy.
 This procedure results in a smooth surface.
-A less invasive treatment which often retains the natural appearance and function of the frenulum to some degree is a frenuloplasty which involves a (partial) incision of the frenulum and realigning the edges to gain more length.
+A less invasive treatment which often retains the natural appearance and function of the frenulum to some degree is a frenuloplasty or frenulum lengthening.
+This procedure involves a (partial) incision of the frenulum and realigning the edges to gain more length.
+This makes the frenulum longer, effectively relieving pain and discomfort.